 How does the AGX Coin derive its value?

-The value of the AGX Coin is derived from industry retail price metrics (ie. the cost of producing and vaulting the silver) found within the precious metals marketplace, combined with the added value and convenience of digital tokenization.
+The value of the AGX Coin is derived from industry retail pricing metrics (ie. the cost of producing and vaulting the silver) found within the precious metals marketplace, combined with the added value and convenience of digital tokenization.

 What is a rotation/cycle of the system?

 The inflows from the initial sale of AGX coins into the marketplace will be utilized to purchase more silver bullion, which will then be used to secure and issue a second tranche of AGX Coins, again at a margin, which ensures the reserved silver bullion exceeds the number of new AGX Coins outstanding.
-Each of these issuances represent a cycle, or rotation, of the LODE system.
+Each of these issuances represents a cycle, or rotation, of the LODE system.

 Can I redeem AGX Coin for physical silver?